PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 phase boundary, and whether an existing live index can be reused before selecting any implementation.
 Continue to commit and push coherent units only;
 do not create, reopen, or update a pull request.

+## Tier 0-4 full regression checkpoint after indexed binary cleanup

+At converter checkpoint `0bf1bab4`, all 379 active managed Tier 0-4 models ran strictly sequentially with TFLite and the native PyTorch package.
+All completed below 600 seconds and used zero converter-process-tree SWAP.
+Against the authoritative `fb-refactor6` result, combined classifications, TFLite and PyTorch pass states, exit states, strict-pass states, component counts, and normalized failure signatures are identical.
+The sole exact max-abs change is the nondeterministic `randnlike4.onnx` PyTorch known failure decreasing from 1.828334451 to 1.811047643 without a classification change.

+No branch-specific regression was found, so no converter fix was applied.
+The full evidence and timing tables are recorded in `docs/flatbuffer_direct_tier0_4_full_regression_2026-07-18.md`; the condensed 379-entry result is `docs/baselines/flatbuffer_direct_tier0_4_tflite_native_pytorch_fb7_0bf1bab4.json`.
+The run cleanup removed 48.109 GiB of reproducible artifacts after persistence.
+The remaining uniquely named run directory and both temporary helper scripts were removed after evidence validation; no temporary path owned by this run remains.
+After this evidence is committed and pushed, resume the previously selected terminal static-shape reconciliation characterization; do not create, reopen, or update a pull request.